lazysegtree/superfile/Notes.md

 ```

 # Implementation Notes
+- File and directory opening via e and E are handled in handle_file_operations - openFileWithEditor / openDirectoryWithEditor

 ## Questions
 - [ ] What is TrashDirectories used for, and why not Mac has them.